Succinyldiaminopimelate transaminase

-Thus, the two substrates of this enzyme are N-succinyl-L-2,6-diaminoheptanedioate and 2-oxoglutarate, whereas its two products are N-succinyl-L-2-amino-6-oxoheptanedioate and L-glutamate.
+The two substrates of this enzyme characterised from Escherichia coli are N-succinyl-LL-2,6-diaminopimelic acid and α-ketoglutaric acid.
+Its products are L-2-succinylamino-6-oxoheptanedioic acid and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is N-succinyl-L-2,6-diaminoheptanedioate:2-oxoglutarate aminotransferase.
 Other names in common use include succinyldiaminopimelate aminotransferase, and N-succinyl-L-diaminopimelic glutamic transaminase.
-This enzyme participates in lysine biosynthesis.
-It employs one cofactor, pyridoxal phosphate.
+It participates in lysine biosynthesis and uses pyridoxal phosphate as a cofactor.